Cure Mouth Sores Using Home Remedies

 Seven Home Remedies to Treat Mouth Sores

 Canker sores, or aphthae, are shallow sores that are “crater-like” and appear either on the tongue or inside of the lip or cheek.
-They’re often the result from stress, allergies, wounds or hormonal changes and can appear overnight without previous notice.
-Typically, they disappear in a few days.
+According to the U.S. National Library Medicine, they’re often the result of stress, allergies, wounds or hormonal changes.
+They can pop up overnight and take a few days to go away.

 To speed up the healing process of canker sores you can use the following remedies at home: